RoyZhenLongLim/IntuCodeChallenge/README.md

 - Input is stored as a text file ending with in
   - The input are stored in the folder Input
 - Output is stored as a text file ending with out
-  - The output are stored in the folder output
+  - The output are stored in the folder Output

 ### Creating your own tests